 This is particularly important in light of the unique relationship that EIS has in supporting athletes at the elite level through the provision of sports science and sports medicine.

-Children and young people who experience symptoms of abuse are likely to choose someone they trust to raise concerns.
-It is therefore important that everyone who has involvement with children and young people knows how to respond appropriately.
-EIS recognises the important role that it, in partnership with staff from the National Governing Bodies, play in providing this support.
+Children and adults who experience symptoms of abuse are likely to choose someone they trust to raise concerns.
+It is therefore important that everyone who has involvement with these individuals knows how to respond appropriately.
+The EIS recognises the important role that it, in partnership with staff from the National Governing Bodies, plays in providing this support.

 Each athlete has an induction to EIS which explains our stance on safeguarding.